Chapter 12 : Bloodflow

 We joined the crowd filtering out of the stands and back to the castle.
 Light flakes had barely begun falling as we crossed the threshold into the warm entrance hall.
 Sirius had apparently decided to abandon all pretense of giving me time to get used to all the touching and pulled me close as we ascended the marble staircase.

 "Care to have a private celebration before Lily's party starts?" he whispered in my ear.

 I nodded assent, and he suggested we meet in the room of requirement in half an hour.
-After Octavius had told me about Sirius' request, I'd sought him out and taken him into the room to give him my answer.
-It had been a blissful few hours of solitude, filled with whispers and heart pounding kisses--at least it had been after I had a slight panic attack and tried to ascertain whether or not his feelings were real.
-Obviously, I'd concluded they were, but I still couldn't help being skeptical.
-Girls ogled him everywhere we went.
+After Octavius had talked to me about Sirius, I'd sought him out and taken him into the room to give him my answer.
+It had been a blissful few hours of solitude, filled with whispers and heart pounding kisses.
+Just thinking about it caused a shiver to run down my spine.

 I hurried back to Ravenclaw tower to deposit my cloak, thinking about nothing but the fact that I would soon be quite alone with a beautiful man, who for some strange, wonderful reason fancied plain Jane.
 After stripping off a few layers of clothing, I hastily checked my appearance before heading back downstairs.
 The celebration in the common room already seemed to be in full swing when I crossed to the spiral staircase out.
 I could see Tavi's red hair standing out in the middle of the huddle supporting the team captain.